debraville7/US-labor-statistics-by-industry-state/README.md

 # Problem Statement
-This research report addresses the question of how wage and employment trends vary by industry and state over-time in the United States.
+This US labor statistics data addresses the question of how wage and employment trends vary by industry and state over-time in the United States.
 Using a custom-built Excel dashboard, the analysis identifies key shifts in employment and average wages across major sectors to support internal workforce planning at Maven Careers and provide data-driven guidance to high school seniors exploring future career paths.

 # Methodology